Nitish950/Methane-Emission-EDA/README.md

 Analysis Covered :

-* Getting the Data
-* Import the data using Pandas
+* Importing the data using Pandas
 * Dataframe characteristics
 * Subsetting the Dataframe
 * Conditional Subsetting